setab/user-facing-AI-powered-melanoma-detection-system-with-explainability/README.md

-# Melanoma Detection with XAI
+# Melanoma Detection with Explainable AI

-This repository provides an automated melanoma detection system in PyTorch with:
-- ResNet50 baseline trained on HAM10000-style skin lesion images
-- **Interactive Chat Q&A** for refining uncertain diagnoses in the web UI
-- Temperature calibration for reliable probability estimates
-- Medical operating thresholds (e.g., melanoma at ~95% specificity)
-- Grad-CAM explanations to visualize model decisions
+Automated melanoma detection system built with PyTorch.
+Includes ResNet50 baseline trained on HAM10000 skin lesion images, temperature calibration for reliable probabilities, medical operating thresholds, Grad-CAM explanations, and a web interface with interactive chat for uncertain cases.

+Features:
-- **Model Comparison Framework** for evaluating multiple architectures
+- Model comparison framework for evaluating multiple architectures
-- Two inference modes: CLI (batch-ready) and Gradio web UI with chat
+- CLI for batch inference and Gradio web UI with chat
+- Temperature calibration and clinical thresholds (95% specificity for melanoma)
+- Grad-CAM visualizations to explain model decisions

 ## Quick Start